Copyright 2008-2015 Nokia Networks

 norm = Normalizer(ignore_case)

-norm.normalize_key(key) in norm.normalize(dictionary),
+if norm.normalize_key(key) not in norm.normalize(dictionary):

-f"Dictionary does not contain key '{key}'.", msg
+report_error(f"Dictionary does not contain key '{key}'.", msg)

 """Fails if ``key`` is found from ``dictionary``.